Blood clotting disorders disease

 Hemophilia is a genetic disorder that is caused when a parent is a carrier of a specific gene mutation that causes missing or defective factor VIII, a clotting protein.
 While females can be hemophilia carriers, the disease most commonly manifests in males because it is carried on the X chromosome.
 A woman with the gene mutation likely also has a healthy X chromosome, which means she will not be affected with the hemophilia symptoms.

 The most common type of this disease, hemophilia A, affects approximately 1 in every 5,000 live births in the United States.
 There are three levels of severity, ranging from mild, in which bleeding lasts longer after injury, to severe, in which spontaneous internal bleeding occurs.
 Hemophilia B has similar symptoms but is caused by missing or defective factor IX.
 There is a range of other, rarer factor disorders that affect only about 200,000 Americans combined.

 If you or a family member is experiencing unexplained bleeding, frequent bruising or other symptoms consistent with blood clotting disorders, it is critical to get the condition checked out sooner than later.
-Consult our qualified medical professionals at Fox Vein Experts.
+Consult our qualified medical professionals at vein center Miami

-We have offices conveniently located in Hollywood and Pembroke Pines.
+Fox & Laser Vein Experts have offices conveniently located in Hollywood and Pembroke Pines.
 Our team of experts will be happy to address any questions or concerns you may have.
 If a blood clotting disorder is detected, then we can come up with a minimally-invasive treatment that is safe and effective for you.
-Contact us today to schedule your appointment to learn more.